 Sketches is a drawing app for desktops and tablets.
 With easy-to-use brushes and a heap of beginner art tutorials, you can start creating straight away.
 It is most effective in its tablet form, being available from the App Store or Google Play.
 Sketches community is a place where users can share their work and gain inspiration from others.
 Sketches School is free, or you can upgrade to the complete program for $14.90.

 Krita is a free desktop application for professional artists.
-The vast array of tools and customisable workspaces make it a powerful program.
+The vast array of tools and customizable workspaces make it a powerful program.
 The website contains helpful tutorials on everything from getting to know the interface to animation and resources like texture packs, brushes, and plugins.

 MediaBangPaint is another free piece of software.
 It runs on all devices, and the website is full of helpful guides and tutorials.
 A lot of them are very well explained and broken down for ‘super beginners’.